nagyist/edx-platform/docs/en_us/course_authors/source/developing_course/workflow.rst

 Getting Started with Course Content Development
 ###############################################

-When you are done :ref:`Setting up your Course Index`, you are ready to build your course content.
+When you are done :ref:`setting up your course<Setting up your Course Index>`, you are ready to build your course content.

 This chapter provides an outline of the steps involved in developing your course content, with links to more details.
 See: